Roll20/roll20-character-sheets/vampire-v5/README.md

 There are two sections in the Custom Rolls section currently.
 The top section is for people with access to the API, the bottom is for those with Inline rolling.
 This is a great section to store all your individual discipline rolls or any rolls you make often.
 There are a couple points to note about this section.
-1. Disciplines can't be refered to in the drop down, so please use the section below where you can enter a value.
+1. Disciplines can't be referred to in the drop down, so please use the section below where you can enter a value.
 (This is a coding restraint, I've yet to overcome).
 2. Clicking the Hunger checkbox will apply Hunger to your roll
 3. Clicking the Blood Potency checkbox will apply Blood Potency according to discipline rules (Page 216)